Online Trauma Therapy for Teens: What You Need to Know

 Cognitive Processing Therapy (CPT)

 CPT helps teens identify and challenge the "stuck points".
-Stuck points are unhelpful beliefs that developed after the trauma, such as "It was my fault" or "The world is completely unsafe."
-By working through these beliefs with a trained therapist, teens can process what happened and move forward (Resick et al., 2017).
+Stuck points are unhelpful beliefs that developed after the trauma.
+For example, "It was my fault" or "The world is completely unsafe."
+Read more about CPT stuck points.

 Eye Movement Desensitization and Reprocessing (EMDR)

 Trauma often leads to avoidance.
 Avoidance provides short-term relief but maintains and often worsens symptoms over time.
-Exposure helps teens face what they've been avoiding — reducing fear responses over time (Foa et al., 2007).
+PE helps teens face what they've been avoiding — reducing fear responses over time (Foa et al., 2007).

 Can Trauma Therapy Be Done Virtually?